tomzx/blog.tomrochette.com-content/agi/papers/eliezer-yudkowsky-levels-of-organization-in-general-intelligence/article.md

 ## Context

 ## Learned in this study
+* Concept creation is limited by our capacity to create feature kernels (we can cluster "red", but we can't cluster hue or saturation, or can we with enough training?)

 ## Things to explore
 * What is the hierarchy of components that composes an AGI?